 - User account if registered, user ID and session ID

 We process the above data for the following purposes:

-- To deliver online content correctly to different devices and browsers
+- To deliver online content correctly to various devices and browsers

 - To protect our IT systems and technology against misuse

-- To ensure the continuous functionality of our IT systems and technology
+- To ensure the continuing functionality of our IT systems and technology

 - To evaluate system security and stability